rufuspollock/rufuspollock.com/content/ubernomics.md

 In these circumstances Pete will have to invest a lot of capital to compete.
 If he makes his marketplace open he may struggle to recoup his investment -- when later on he needs the marketplace to set fees to pay him back will people believe how much he had to spend?
 And what about if Pete needs to borrow money from a bank or take investment from a venture capitalist.
 These third party investors are going to be even more concerned about having a reliable business model that ensures they get a good return.
 They will be much happier with the pricing power of a monopolist to guarantee them that return.

-Apart from monopoly and openness there is one other common option: the farmers can club together to own the marketplace.[^consumers-own] This clubbing together may be informal or it may take on a more formal structure shc as a cooperative.
+Apart from monopoly and openness there is one other common option: the farmers can club together to own the marketplace.[^consumers-own] This clubbing together may be informal or it may take on a more formal structure as a cooperative.
 Real world cases that resemble this include taxi services and many stock exchanges.
 In the case of taxis, in many cities around the world taxi owners control the marketplace via their control of the taxi regulating agency (this agency may also reflect consumer interests to an extent).
 The taxi agency will then control who can access the market from the sellers side by regulating access to taxi permits.
-If the taxi-owners are dominant the usual result will be an undersupply of taxis since this drives up the returns to holders of existing taxi permits as each taxi is more profitable.
+If the taxi-owners are dominant the usual result will be an under-supply of taxis since this drives up the returns to holders of existing taxi permits as each taxi is more profitable.

 This is just the same as if Pete limited the number of farmers at the market: this would be bad for consumers (and the farmers who didn't get to come) but good for the farmers who are invited as they get to sell more with less competition.
 The other example is stock-exchanges which have often ended up owned by their member share-brokers.
 The member brokers act as a club limiting access and requiring new entrants to "buy a seat on the exchange"[^1].